otmani98/to-do-app-django/README.md

 `python3 manage.py runserver`

-then you go to browser and go to localhost
+then go to browser and of course go to localhost

 http://127.0.0.1:8000/